Bird of Paradise Brown Leaf Edges — Three Different Causes, One Symptom

 - brown, dry margins running along the edges of otherwise green leaves

-- the brown edge is usually well-defined, with a clear line between brown and green tissue
+- the brown edge is usually well-defined, with a clear line between brown and green tissue rather than a gradual fade

 - multiple leaves affected, often the older outer leaves more than newer growth